notaarryan/APIResponseParser/README.md

 ## Overview

+This `APIResponseParser` project is a very basic version of an API response parser that I am creating as part of my journey to learn Java.

-`APIResponseParser` is a **VERY BASIC VERSION** of a Java utility designed to parse XML responses from an API and extract specific data into a structured format.
+`APIResponseParser` is a Java utility designed to parse XML responses from an API and extract specific data into a structured format.
 The example provided demonstrates how the parser can be used to extract information about a book from an XML response.

 ## Features